wacs-photonics/docs/docs/organisation/data.md

 ## Raw data and processed results
 - Use the appropriate NAS for raw data and processed results.
-- Use our shared OneDrive for regular file sharing (reports, presentations, figures, labbook, etc.).
 - Always separate raw data and processed results.
 - Use the following tree structures:
 ```